Alexis Ren Falls Out Of Super Small Tank Top

 Prior to this sultry update, Ren gave fans an inside look at her personal life.
 She did this by sharing a ton of photos of herself and her family.

 The first photo of the set showed her cutting up strawberries in a modern kitchen.
-White orchids were visible in the foreground, while Ren smiled at the kitchen counter.
-The model appeared to be eating a strawberry, while holding a knife with her right hand.
+White orchids were visible in the foreground, while Ren stood smiling at the kitchen counter.
+The model appeared to be eating a strawberry while holding a knife with her right hand.

 There was one fan comment that was particularly long and descriptive.